 - An undeniable presence of neediness from one or both sides.
 We do need each other, but there are times where the healthy boundaries of this needy side of each of us are crossed, and it becomes something with a lot of potential to turn into codependency.

 - It becomes difficult to show/get signs of vulnerability.
 We are all sensitive, vulnerable, and fragile.
 Once the freedom of showing that side to the partner is absent or is more turned into fear, then the relationship is not being built on healthy bases.

 - There’s constant presence of anger, envy, jealousy, sadness, contempt, bad mouthing, confusion, lack of respect for one another and the selves.

 A connection, a bond that’s built and carried upon healthy foundations helps in overcoming the difficulties one experiences when facing the ‘bad side’ of themselves, not bring the worst, and cause damage.

 18. Abusive behaviour

-Abusive behaviour causes a hostile environment to be created within the relationship.
-It can often be dangerous, and unfortunately at times life threatening.
+Abusive behavior causes a hostile environment to be created within the relationship.
+It can often be dangerous, and unfortunately at times life-threatening.
 You’re in an abusive relationship if: